-Make-Ahead Herbed Peppercorn Turkey Gravy
+Make-Ahead Herbed Peppercorn Brown Gravy

 I adore this silky-smooth herbed peppercorn gravy, especially when I’m hosting a holiday dinner party.
 It’s so delicious you’ll lick the pot.
 Best part is that it can be made fully in advance for a no-stress holiday meal.

 Am I the only one who is sweating and distracted and faced with performance anxiety by the time the roast is finished and have to make the gravy while all your hungry guests are staring over your shoulder?

 This make-ahead turkey gravy is so simple.
 Just gently re-warm it and serve.
 The secrets are store-bought turkey broth (or homemade frozen broth from another roast, if you’re that organized) and a really well-browned roux (flour and butter mixture) to get lots of delicious toasty browned flavour in there.
 A splash of cream at then end contributes to the rich flavour and silky-smooth texture.

 - Cook minced onion in butter until soft.

 - Stir in flour and cook to a deep butterscotch colour for a deep nutty flavour and rich colour.

 - Simmer until thick and then add cream.